Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### Using Borsh for Serialization and Deserialization

-Just as with instruction data, we need a mechanism for converting from our Rust data type to a byte array, and vis versa. **Serialization** is the process of converting an object into a byte array. **Deserialization** is the process of reconstructing an object from a byte array.
+Just as with instruction data, we need a mechanism for converting from our Rust data type to a byte array, and vice versa. **Serialization** is the process of converting an object into a byte array. **Deserialization** is the process of reconstructing an object from a byte array.

 We'll continue to use Borsh for serialization and deserialization.
 In Rust, we can use the `borsh` crate to get access to the `BorshSerialize` and `BorshDeserialize` traits.
 We can then apply those traits using the `derive` attribute macro.